nervosnetwork/docs/docs/tooling/neuron.md

 ### Send

-You can create transactions and transfer CKByte tokens.
+You can create transactions and transfer CKB.
 Please make sure the node is synced before sending transactions.

 <img src="../assets/neuron-wallet/send.png" width = "600"/>